 Now that you know how to identify printers that use cheap cartridges, here’s a list of our recommended economical printers.

-The HP OfficeJet Pro 6968 is our pick for casual home office and small business users looking to print text and color photos.
-Equipped with a range of all-in-one features, including copying, faxing and scanning, this versatile little inkjet printer is a steal at just $89.99.
-An automatic duplexer makes it easy to print on both sides of the page and print speeds are reasonably fast at 18 pages per minute.
-The printer uses four HP 902 ink cartridges available in both a standard and high yield cartridge size, with each high yield cartridge printing 825 pages.
-A 906XL extra high yield black cartridge is also available for users that print a lot of text, printing 1500 pages for just a few more dollars.
+The HP OfficeJet Pro 8025 is our pick for casual home office and small business users looking to print text and color photos.
+Equipped with a range of all-in-one features, including copying, faxing and scanning.
+An automatic duplexer makes it easy to print on both sides of the page and print speeds are reasonably fast at 20 ppm / black and 10 ppm / color.
+The printer uses four HP 910 ink cartridges available in both a standard and high yield cartridge size, with each high yield cartridge printing 825 pages.
+A 916XL extra high yield black cartridge is also available for users that print a lot of text, printing 1500 pages for just a few more dollars.

-The Ecotank ET-2700 is one of the cheapest options from Epson at $219.99, offering print, copy and scan features and a super low cost per page.
-Incredibly, the 502 black ink bottle includes enough ink to print 7,500 pages and each 502 color bottle prints up to 6,000 pages.
+The Ecotank ET-2720 is one of the cheapest options from Epson, offering print, copy and scan features and a super low cost per page.
+Incredibly, the 522 black ink bottle includes enough ink to print 4,500 pages and each 522 color bottle prints up to 6,000 pages.
 Checking ink ink levels is quick and easy too, just by glancing at the transparent tank display on the front of the printer.
 Wireless printing is another convenient feature, letting you print from anywhere using your smartphone or tablet.

-Save Money with Low Cost Ink Bottles: Compatible Epson 502 ink bottles from LD Products contain the same amount of ink as the original Epson and install seamlessly in your Ecotank machine, available for just $8.99 for the black and $7.99 for each color.
+Save Money with Low Cost Ink Bottles: Compatible Epson 522 ink bottles from LD Products contain the same amount of ink as the original Epson and install seamlessly in your Ecotank machine, available for just $6.99 each.

 Get crisp, sharp text at an affordable price point with Brother’s HL-L2390DW monochrome printer.
 Perfect for small-businesses, this printer can handle all of your everyday printing duties, offering print speeds of up to 32 ppm and a full suite of convenient multi-function features.
 A 250-sheet capacity paper tray handles half a ream of paper with ease and an automatic duplexer helps save paper by instantly printing on both sides of the page.
 Toner cartridges are available in two sizes, the TN-730 standard yield (printing 1,200 pages) and the TN-760 high yield (printing 3,000 pages).
 The DR-7230 drum unit will also need to be replaced from time to time, generally after the use of 3-4 toner cartridges.